techservicesillinois/SecOps-Powershell-CISDSC/docs/resource_parameters.md

 ## Can these be overridden?
 - Yes, ConvertTo-DSC accepts a ParameterOverridesPath which is a CSV that lets you enable/disable a parameter for a given recommendation ID.
 Examples of these files can be found in the [parameter_overrides](../parameter_overrides) directory.

+## How can I add validation blocks?
+- Parameter validation is required to ensure IT pros don't customize themselves out of the baseline.
+After researching the settings supported values a standard powershell validation block should be crafted.
+Examples of how to specify and format these can be found in the [parameter_validations](../parameter_validations) directory.